LennardF1989/TeamsLauncher/README.md

 - When 1 argument is provided, it will start a Microsoft Teams instance using that alias.

 ### TeamsLauncher.UI.exe
-TeamsLauncher.UI.exe is the UI version and runs continiously.
+TeamsLauncher.UI.exe is the UI version and runs continuously.
 - The UI can be used to add/remove instances.
 - A traybar icon will be enabled, allowing you to quickly switch between instances.